Weekend at Ireland where the main verb is to open more oysters

 GALWAY, IRELAND: Party and oyster, here is a travel advice for years to come; Head to Galway in Ireland for a food festival.
 In September the island has its own dedicated oyster season celebrating the humble mollusc, and shucking – means opening – is the main verb.

 Most people wouldn´t know how many oysters they can eat in a time limit.
 However, a world record was made in 2005 at a whopping 233 oysters in three minutes and ever since the slurping for new record has been on.
-If you visit Ireland in September, you will soon learn when there is a world title or record at stake, eating oysters gets serious.
+If you visit Ireland in September, you will soon learn when there is a world title or record at stake.
+Eating oysters gets serious.

 Festival capital of Ireland

 Galway is a hot-spot for oyster and a west-coast city famous for being bohemian, a cultural tourist attraction with a long coastline as part of the Wild Atlantic Way – not to forget famous for being the festival capital of Ireland.
-The biggest tradition of them all is Galway International Oyster & Seafood Festival celebrated 64 years of great food from the sea and still going strong attracting guests from all over the world.
+The biggest tradition of them all is Galway International Oyster & Seafood Festival celebrated nearly 60 years of great food from the sea and still going strong attracting guests from all over the world.

 Friday Party.
 Having fun and party is part of the Irish way of life.
 Last weekend of September every year the Opening Night Party take place with oysters, seafood and music in Festival Marquee near the Spanish Arch, where River Corrib meet Galway Bay and the crystal waters of the Atlantic Ocean.
 It´s here the slurping begins and continue for three days.